Quick cosmetic fix

 - Lengthen a slightly short tooth for symmetry

-- Fill small grooves at the gum line caused by recession
+- Fill small grooves at the gum line caused by recession (when the gum line pulls back from the tooth)

 When veneers are a better answer